kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 + Investigating and handling missing data - report how much is missing for each variable and how you intend to handle it

++ Documenting any cases excluded from the analyses (including filtering code and justification)

 + Joining multiple datasets as needed

 + Describing your analysis plan for answering your research questions